-In the Markets & Regulation track you develop a solid understanding of the current issues of market regulation and competition policy.
+In the Markets and Regulation track you develop a solid understanding of the current issues of market regulation and competition policy.
+This track is 1 of 6 tracks you can opt for in our Master's in Economics.

 In this track you learn how competitive markets work.
 But also under what conditions they can work, and when they may need protection.
 Economics is applied to controlling big business through government intervention.